codeivijay/js-hindi-two-youtube/Somework.md

 - Event Propagation true/false - event Public, event capture || bubbings up inside to outside
 - by dafault event Propagation is false (event Public or bubbling Up / child to Parent)

+## In 09_advance_one

+- make a button with click event that will bring profile pic and also bring followers and show them in the body